asannasi/BitTClient/README.md

 The client can successfully get the list of peers from the tracker and then parse this list to find the peers' IP addresses and port numbers.

+The client can now successfully connect to multiple peers and download the ubuntu file.
+It may hang at the end because of a rogue peer, but the program will print whether the file is done downloading and the file is written to disk.
+The program can then be exited safely.

+Possible Extensions: add multi-file support.
+Test with other torrent files.

+The client does not support seeding.

 Citations:
 https://markuseliasson.se/article/bittorrent-in-python/